DewofyourYouth/jacob-shore/content/bio/_index.md

 I work on backend systems, reliability, and data-heavy workflows.
 I’m currently based in Israel and open to senior engineering roles.

-This site is a personal hub.
-It collects my projects, writing, and ongoing experiments, both professional and otherwise.
+This site is a personal hub for my projects, writing, and ongoing work.

 ## What I do